deephacks/logbuffers/readme.md

 ### Streaming logs

 A consumer may use the index to stream logs.
 A buffer does not track consumed logs so the consumer itself may need to keep track of log indexes to avoid loosing or processing logs twice.
 Streams works just like a regular lazy [java.util.stream.Stream](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html) pipeline; computation on logs is only performed when the terminal operation is initiated, and logs are consumed only as needed.
+Memory will not be exhausted unless the stream query itself cache too much data during execution.

 ```java
 // create a buffer